 - Restart the Zoho Analytics application to reflect the changes.

 Logo rebranding allows you to customize the Zoho Analytics product logo that is displayed within the Zoho Analytics product.
-This support is available only in the Professional edition of Zoho Analytics.
+Follow the steps below to update the logo.

 The administrator can add, delete, activate or deactivate users, from the User Management page.
 The SAML configuration tab can be used to configure single sign-on with third party applications.
 The Active Directory Import and the Active Directory SSO tabs enable you to import your Active Directory users and configure single sign-on for Active Directory users.
 To learn more about User Management in Zoho Analytics, click here.